retrosight/rest/json-home/draft-owen-json-home-02.md

 ##<a name="resource-hints"></a>5.
 Resource Hints

+> Owen: Following an earlier comment, suggest making a clear distinction between human discovery and client code -- both will use hints, so it's a good idea to explicity document use cases.

 Resource hints allow clients to find relevant information about interacting with a resource beforehand, as a means of optimizing communications, as well as advertising available behaviors (e.g., to aid in laying out a user interface for consuming the API).

+> Owen: Hints not being a contract: client code will very likely bind to hints if for no other reason than to note when things change or are added to alert a human; If client code is meant to use them they are part of the runtime behavior.
+The runtime behavior of a resource should ALWAYS match the entire definition of a JSON Home document.

 Hints are just that - they are not a "contract", and are to only be taken as advisory.
 The runtime behavior of the resource always overrides hinted information.

+> Owen: Is this describing hints at all or is it defining how the server is always in control?
+Feels like the latter so probably extraneous information best left out of the RFC.

 For example, a resource might hint that the PUT method is allowed on all "widget" resources.
 This means that generally, the user has the ability to PUT to a particular resource, but a specific resource might reject a PUT based upon access control or other considerations.
 More fine-grained information might be gathered by interacting with the resource (e.g., via a GET), or by another resource "containing" it (such as a "widgets" collection) or describing it (e.g., one linked to it with a "describedBy" link relation).

 This specification defines a set of common hints, based upon information that's discoverable by directly interacting with resources.
 See Section 7.1 for information on defining new hints.

 ###<a name="resource-hints-allow"></a>5.1. allow

+> Owen: The challenge here is the actions can be vastly different between methods -- merely advertising the methods according to https://tools.ietf.org/html/rfc7231#section-7.4.1 does not appear to get granular enough for the human or client code to know what other hints can be used with each method; basically creating a cartesian product of sorts.
+Using this approach means hints can really only be used as documentation rather than during runtime.

 * Resource Hint Name: allow
 * Description: Hints the HTTP methods that the current client will be able to use to interact with the resource; equivalent to the Allow HTTP response header.